percona/pmm-doc/docs/get-started/dbaas.md

 To monitor a DB cluster, set up a [public address](../how-to/configure.md#public-address) for PMM Server first.

-####Add a one-click DB cluster

-!!! note alert alert-primary "Availability"
-    This feature is available starting with PMM 2.30.0.

 You can create a DB cluster literally at the click of a button.
 All the fields will be automatically populated with the default values.

 To create a DB cluster, do the following: